janvmusic/Learning/data-intensive-apps/chapter11.md

 CDC can be implemented to use streams.
 If changes are made they are placed into a queue to be processed

 <img tag="chapter 11 CDC" src="img/ch11-cdc.png" width="500px">

+#### **Implementing change data capture**
+We can call the log consumer as `derived data`

+The data stored in the search index or the data warehouse is **just another view onto the data** in the system of record.

+**Change data capture** is a mechanism for ensuring all the changes made in the db records are reflected in the derived data

+Essentially, change data capture makes one db the leader(where changes are captured) and turns the other into followers

+A **log-based message broker** is perfect for transporting the change events from the source db to the derived system, since it preserves the ordering of the messages.

+Triggers can do this work as well, however, they are error prone and they have a significant performance overhead.

+Parsing the replication log can be a more robust approach.
+Although it also comes with challenges, such as handling schema changes.

+CDC tends to be **async**

+#### **Initial Snapshot**
+If you have the log of all changes that were ever made to a db, you can reconstruct the entire state of the db, by replaying the log.

+However, it will take space and time to restore the entire db so this `change log` gets truncated.

+Then... what to do?
+- If you don't have the entire log history, you need to start with a **consistent snapshot**!
+- This snapshot must correspond to a known position or offset in the change log.

+#### **Log Compaction**
+The principle is simple: _The storage engine_ periodically looks for records with the same key, **throws** away any duplicates, and keeps only the **most recent update** for each key.

+In log-structured engines, an update with a null value (tombstone) indicates that the record will be removed in the next log compaction

+TL;DR => Records will be keep if they have the latests value, otherwise they will be removed.

+For CDC every change has a **primary key**, and every update for a key replaces the previous value for that key, then it's sufficient to keep the most recent write for a particular key

+You can use the log compacted to obtain a full copy of the db

 ## Concepts
 **Batch processing** => Read a set of files as input and produce a new set of output files.